-HCOM is the administrative home of the Diabetes Institute with the largest percentage of membership in the DI being composed of faculty and administrative staff from HCOM.
+The Heritage College is the administrative home of the Diabetes Institute, with the largest percentage of membership in the DI being composed of faculty and administrative staff from the medical school.
 Support for programs such as the Diabetes Fellowship and the Diabetes Free Clinic is also provided by the college.

-EBI and the DI are closely aligned with one another with research in molecular and cellular biology, genetics, proteomics, and hormonal regulation and addresses needs in the areas of diabetes, obesity, growth disorders, aging, infectious disease and cancer.
+EBI and the DI are closely aligned with one another with research in molecular and cellular biology, genetics, proteomics and hormonal regulation, and addressing needs in the areas of diabetes, obesity, growth disorders, aging, infectious disease and cancer.

 Russ College of Engineering and Technology

 Faculty at Russ College account for the third largest percentage of members in the Diabetes Institute.
-Biomedical Engineering faculty engages in diabetes research through artificial intelligence and machine learning.
+Biomedical engineering faculty engage in diabetes research through artificial intelligence and machine learning.

-ITDI and the DI first began collaborating in the spring of 2015 to assess the obesity, diabetes and cardio-metabolic risk of adolescents from Rural and Urban communities in Ecuador.
-Since then, TDI and DI members have initiated two additional projects including a Diabetes Prevention Program in Ecuador.
+ITDI and the DI first began collaborating in the spring of 2015 to assess the obesity, diabetes and cardio-metabolic risk of adolescents from rural and urban communities in Ecuador.
+Since then, ITDI and DI members have initiated two additional projects including a diabetes prevention program in Ecuador.

 OhioHealth Physician Group Heritage College

-The OhioHealth Physician Group Heritage College Diabetes & Endocrinology clinic is a vibrant practice that combines excellence in clinical care, comprehensive interdisciplinary teaching and complete patient care serving the people of Appalachian Ohio and Western WV.
+The OhioHealth Physician Group Heritage College Diabetes & Endocrinology clinic is a vibrant practice that combines excellence in clinical care, comprehensive interdisciplinary teaching and complete patient care serving the people of Appalachian Ohio and western W.Va.

-With the collaborative efforts of the Infectious and Tropical Disease Institute (ITDI), PUCE has become a meaningful partner of the DI focusing on chronic disease research in Quito, Ecuador.
+With the collaborative efforts of the Infectious and Tropical Disease Institute, PUCE has become a meaningful partner of the DI focusing on chronic disease research in Quito, Ecuador.

 Assessment of Obesity and Metabolic Risk Factors in Adolescents in Ecuador

-Faculty and physicians from the ITDI and the DI partnered with faculty from the PUCE to assess the obesity, diabetes and cardio-metabolic risk of adolescents from Rural and Urban communities in Ecuador.
-This team of researchers, together with a large team of students from OU and PUCE plus a 3 rd year medical resident, collected data on more than 250 adolescents over spring break, reaching the intended target sample size in just 5 days of testing.
-This data will be used to more fully understand current obesity rates, incidence of related chronic disease (i.e. diabetes), and the sociological factors (e.g. diet, nutritional knowledge, physical activity, etc.) that contribute to obesity rates in rural versus urban groups of Ecuadorian adolescents.
+Faculty and physicians from the ITDI and the DI partnered with faculty from the PUCE to assess the obesity, diabetes and cardio-metabolic risk of adolescents from rural and urban communities in Ecuador.
+This team of researchers, together with a large team of students from Ohio University and PUCE (plus a third-year medical resident), collected data on more than 250 adolescents over spring break, reaching the intended target sample size in just five days of testing.
+This data will be used to more fully understand current obesity rates, incidence of related chronic disease (i.e., diabetes) and the sociological factors (e.g., diet, nutritional knowledge, physical activity, etc.) that contribute to obesity rates in rural versus urban groups of Ecuadorian adolescents.

 National Diabetes Prevention Program in Ecuador